melonproject-archive/documentation/chapters/fund.md

 #### Inherits from

 DSGuard (link)
+&nbsp;

 #### On Construction

-The constructor requires and sets the manager address and the fund name.
+The constructor requires and sets the manager address and the fund name as well as the `creator` and `creationTime.
+&nbsp;

 #### Structs

-`Settings`
+`Routes`

 Member variables: